-LESLIE JORDAN is an American actor and writer.
-He is best known for his roles as Lonnie Garr in Hearts Afire, Beverly Leslie in Will & Grace, several characters in the American Horror Story franchise, and Sid in The Cool Kids.
+LESLIE JORDAN was an American actor and writer born on th his date (d: 2022); He was best known for his roles as Lonnie Garr in Hearts Afire, Beverly Leslie in Will & Grace, several characters in the American Horror Story franchise, and Sid in The Cool Kids.
 One of his best-known onstage performances was in Sordid Lives, where he played Earl “Brother Boy” Ingram, a role he took to the big screen in the popular cult film of the same name.
-He is acknowledged as an Emmy award-winning actor, comedian, and voice-over artist, who received the Emmy for his role as Beverley Leslie on the hit series Will & Grace.
+He was acknowledged as an Emmy award-winning actor, comedian, and voice-over artist, who received the Emmy for his role as Beverley Leslie on the hit series Will & Grace.

 Jordan’s first autobiographical stage show was called Hysterical Blindness and Other Southern Tragedies That Have Plagued My Life Thus Far, with music and lyrics by Joe Patrick Ward.
 The production, in which Jordan was backed by a gospel choir singing satirical songs about racism and homophobia, was produced off-Broadway at the SoHo Playhouse and ran for seven months.
 Next, he distilled his experiences growing up as an effeminate, tiny boy in the Southern United States and in show business into an autobiographical one-man show, My Trip Down the Pink Carpet.
 During the opening of My Trip Down the Pink Carpet, Jordan’s microphone stopped working, but he kept on with the show like nothing happened, and his show was a success.
 After touring the nation for several months with the production, the show opened off-Broadway at the Midtown Theater in April 2010.
 The show was produced by Jordan’s friend, actress Lily Tomlin.